 Instructor permission is required for either BIOL 4910 or 4920; however, students are encouraged to talk with their research mentors to select other courses, such as one or more of the biology major core courses that may be relevant to their planned research project.

-Students in their 3rd semester and in subsequent alternate semesters are expected to give a presentation on their work at a poster session.
+Students with more than three semesters of independent research are encouraged to give a presentation of their work at a poster session.
 Poster sessions will be held at the end of the semester, and in spring, as part of the Katz Symposium.
 These poster presentations can take the place of the written semester report.
 The Katz Symposium for spring 2017 will be held on the end of semester reading day, Wednesday, May 3.

 Required Written Assignments for Independent Research

 At the beginning of each semester of Independent Research, students complete a brief proposal, describing their research project and plans.
 At the end of each semester of Independent Research, students complete a brief research report, summarizing their research rationale, experiments, results, conclusions and future plans, as appropriate.

 Instructions for completing both assignments will be available on the respective Independent Research Collab site.
 Deadlines for receipt of these assignments for the Spring Spring 2017 semester are:

 Research Proposal/Plan, Spring 2017: Due Weds, February 1, 2017

 Semester Report, Spring 2017: Due Friday, May 5, 2017